friendlyenemy/Elite/README.md

+Please take note of the following information:

 # Elite
-A Movie-downloading website

-This is a basic project done using
+This is a movie-downloading website created using:
 - HTML
 - CSS
 - JavaScript
 - PHP
+- PHPMyAdmin

+To set it up, first install XAMPP on your local computer.
+Then, unzip the Elite file into the htdocs folder in the XAMPP directory.

-  It consists of the following pages:
+The website includes the following pages:
 - index.php (Main Page)
 - detail.php (Detail Page)
 - about.html (About Us Page)
-  - addform.php (A form to upload new movies)
+- addform.php (Form for uploading new movies)
-  - delRecord.php (A form to delete new movie)
+- delRecord.php (Form for deleting movies)
-  - server.php (FIle to connect to database)
+- server.php (File for connecting to the database)